Symmetry and Invariant Bases in Finite Element Exterior Calculus: Elements of Representation Theory

 A representation of $G$ is called \emph{induced monomial} if it is induced by a one-dimensional representation of a subgroup $H$ of $G$.
 It is easy to see that every induced monomial representation is monomial.
 We remark that many authors use the term \emph{monomial} for what we call \emph{induced monomial}.
 For irreducible representations, being monomial and being induced monomial are equivalent \cite[Corollary 50.6]{curtis1966representation}.

-\begin{lemma} If the representation $\rho$ is irreducible and induced monomial, then $\rho$ is monomial. \end{lemma}
+\begin{lemma} If the representation $\frakr$ is irreducible and induced monomial, then $\frakr$ is monomial. \end{lemma}

-We now introduce the notion of invariance that is the central object to study in this article.
-Our notion of invariance is not standard in the literature of representation theory to the authors best knowledge.
+We now introduce the notion of invariance that is central to the following studies.
+To the author's best knowledge, the following is not standard terminology in the literature of representation theory.
+Suppose that $\calQ \subseteq V$ is a set of $M$ pairwise different vectors of $V$,